jesse-wright-reasoning-honours/project-proposal/README.md

 This will be done in the [Comunica Feature Reasoning](https://github.com/comunica/comunica-feature-reasoning) repository.

 ## Stage 2 - Adaption of existing reasoners (15/9/2021-30/11/2021)

 *Note: This stage is expected to only take ~1 week of full time work, however, coursework, teaching and work will be my primary focus' during this period*

 Many OWL reasoners have been developed, most of which have been implemented in JAVA.
 These include ELK, HermiT, JFact3, Konclude, Openllet4, and Pellet.
 In this stage of our work we plan to use [JSweet](https://github.com/cincheo/jsweet) to transpile these reasoning engines into Typescript.

+## Stage 3 - Development of a Lazy Reasoner (30/11/2021-15/12/2021)

+To the best of our knowledge, there are no reasoners that currently perform *Lazy* reasoning, by inferring only those facts required to answer a given [SPARQL1.1 Query](https://www.w3.org/TR/sparql11-query/)

 ## Other Possible Reasearch Directions